Spectrum Analysis

 The work area has the default id 0.

-Generally, whole spectra are addressed and manipulated, but, all data can be viewed and manipulated in absolute data space by using the proper array addresses.
+Generally, whole spectra are addressed and manipulated, but data can be viewed and processed in absolute data space by using the proper array addresses.
 For convenience kilo numbers (chunks of 1024 data words) can be used.
 When appropriate, a number appended with a k or K will be multiplied by 1024 (eg. 1k -> 1024).

-When accessing the data array as a whole, keep in mind that the zero point is the start point (array offset) of the last called spectrum.
-A call to the first spectrum selects as zero point the begin of the data array.
+Note: when accessing the data array as a whole, keep in mind that the zero point is the start point (array offset) of the current spectrum.
+Therefore, only a call to the first spectrum (ds 1) selects as zero point the begin of the data array.

 Commands

 Under the FILE menu is the Sa Command Window (command widget).
 All command widget properties apply, like command history list.
 Especially, any command can be repeated by double clicking the command.
-Line commands consist of a code word and input in form of text and/or numbers.
+Command lines consist of a code word and input in form of text words and/or numbers.

 The number of input entries is important as it determines in many cases the action taken (for a typical example see addc).